jedisct1/c-fast/README.md

 FAST is a format-preserving encryption scheme designed for arbitrary radix values and word lengths.
 This implementation provides a complete cryptographic library for performing format-preserving encryption while maintaining the structure and format of input data.

+This implementation is fully compatible with the [FAST implementation in Zig](https://github.com/jedisct1/zig-fast).

 ## Features

 - Format-preserving encryption for arbitrary radix (4-256)